Which of the following is classified as a connective tissue? | Channels for Pearson+

 1

-Step 1: Understand the definition of connective tissue.
-Connective tissue is one of the four primary tissue types in the body, characterized by its role in supporting, connecting, and separating different tissues and organs.
-It typically contains cells, fibers, and a ground substance.
+Understand the definition of connective tissue: Connective tissue is one of the four primary tissue types in the body.
+It functions to support, bind, and protect other tissues and organs.
+Examples include bone, blood, cartilage, and adipose tissue.

-Step 2: Review the characteristics of each option provided in the question.
-Neurons are specialized cells of the nervous system responsible for transmitting electrical signals.
-Epidermis is the outermost layer of the skin, composed of epithelial tissue.
-Skeletal muscle is a type of muscle tissue responsible for voluntary movements.
-Adipose tissue is a type of connective tissue that stores fat and provides insulation and cushioning.
+Review the characteristics of adipose tissue: Adipose tissue is a type of connective tissue that stores energy in the form of fat, provides insulation, and cushions organs.
+It is composed of adipocytes (fat cells) and is supported by a matrix of fibers.

-Step 3: Identify the option that matches the characteristics of connective tissue.
-Adipose tissue fits the definition because it contains cells (adipocytes), fibers, and a ground substance, and it functions to support and protect other tissues.
+Compare the other options: Skeletal muscle is a type of muscle tissue responsible for voluntary movement, transitional epithelium is a type of epithelial tissue found in areas like the bladder, and nervous tissue is responsible for transmitting electrical signals in the body.
+None of these are classified as connective tissue.

-Step 4: Eliminate the incorrect options.
-Neurons, epidermis, and skeletal muscle do not meet the criteria for connective tissue based on their structure and function.
+Identify the correct classification: Adipose tissue is the only option that meets the criteria for connective tissue based on its structure and function.

-Step 5: Conclude that adipose tissue is the correct answer, as it is classified as a connective tissue based on its composition and role in the body.
+Conclude that adipose tissue is the correct answer because it is a connective tissue, while the other options belong to different tissue types (muscle, epithelial, and nervous).

 Watch next

-Master Intro to Connective Tissue with a bite sized video explanation from Bruce BryanStart learning
+Master Intro to Human Tissues with a bite sized video explanation from Bruce BryanStart learning